Paying for College

 And… Is College Dance Even Worth It?

-If you’re the parent of a dancer starting the college search, you’ve probably had a moment where you’ve frozen in your tracks and asked yourself:
+As a parent of a dancer starting the college search, you’ve probably had a moment where you’ve frozen in your tracks and asked yourself:

 How are we going to pay for this?